 - Look for something that fits your personality.
 Many seem to want something they have seen in movies or on TV, such as the Charmed Book of Shadows.
 Don’t fall into the pop culture trap.
 Find something that represents you.

 - Simple is often best.
 Instead of going for a mass-produced Book of Shadows covered with symbols or drawings, find something with a blank cover that you can personalize and decorate yourself.

 - Don’t get something too small.
 Journals and notebooks are great, but eventually they will be full and you’ll have to start another one.
 I recommend looking at artist sketchbooks in hardcover.
 You can find them in larger sizes with 200+ pages and they are made specifically for those who paint or draw.
 Check your local art stores or look online to get a better variety.

-My own Book of Shadows is a nearly 400 page 11 x 12 ½ hardcover sketchbook that I found on Amazon, It weighs over 8 pounds and is 2 ½ inches thick.
+My own Book of Shadows is a 600 page 11 x 12 ½ hardcover sketchbook that I found on Amazon, It weighs over 8 pounds and is 2 ½ inches thick.
 I only paid about 40 bucks for it.
 Seriously.
 It has a blank black cover, and I attached a silver pentacle in the center of it.
 Simple, and it looks just as great as those four-hundred dollar books on those websites.
 This is proof that if you look hard enough, you can find something really nice without spending the equivalent of a house payment.

-Consider your Book of Shadows as a sacred object.
+Consider your Book of Shadows a sacred object.
 The contents within it are for your eyes only.
 Noone is to see what you have written.
 When you’re not using it, keep it wrapped in a natural fiber such as silk, cotton or wool, and keep it hidden away from public view.
 Your Book of Shadows is sacred and should be kept away from prying eyes.